sebsikora/satellite_terminal/README.md

 <br />
 <br />

-A simple library that enables you to easily spawn and communicate bidirectionally with client processes in separate terminal emulator instances.
+A simple C++ library for POSIX compatible operating systems that enables your project to easily spawn and communicate bidirectionally with client processes in separate terminal emulator instances.
 <br />

 Updated 27/11/2021.